saigkill/latex_curriculum_vitae-dotnet/CONTRIBUTING.md

 #### `master` BRANCH

-The master branch is the last stable version.

-#### `develop` BRANCH

-The develop branch is the branch where i'm working on a new feature or release.
+The master branch is the working directory

 #### PULL REQUESTS

-Please base all Pullrequests off the `develop` branch.
+Please base all Pullrequests off the `master` branch.